Michciak/AMLM_project/README.md

 convert the input into a matrix representing the values for each pixel on the board.

 For now, however, I (and more so my hardware) need a break, due to the time and resource-intensive nature of this project.

+> Total network training time was almost 190 hours.

 ## Technology stack

+- Software:
   - python 3.10.13
   - pytorch 2.2.1
   - pygame 2.5.2 (SDL 2.28.3)
   - numpy

+- Harware:
+  - Local machine:
+    - GPU: Nvidia RTX 2070 Super
+    - CPU: AMD Ryzen 3600
+    - RAM: 16GB 3200 MHz DDR4
+  - Kaggle:
+    - GPU: Nvidia P100